 The pages provide a set of links to resources elsewhere across the world, but you will often have to do some work yourself to dig out the information -- looking around a site that is just pointed to here, or using a search tool, for example.

-Copies of the slides used in the lectures for this course, audio recordings of the lectures, the course handout and the practical worksheets are also available online, together with forums associated with the course - see the Archaeology in the Modern World moodle (login required).
+Copies of the slides used in the lectures for this course, audio recordings of the lectures, the course handout and the practical worksheets are also available on the Archaeology in the Modern World moodle (login required).

 If you find something on the Web that you think would be a useful addition to these resources, or a broken link, please drop me a line.